PRIMARY CONTACT: Patricia Giudici, CPA

 Just as important as participant data is the plan’s investments.
 As noted above, the level of audit procedures for investments varies in an ERISA Section 103(a)(3)(C) audit or full scope audit.
 However, no matter what the scope, a plan’s financial statements must contain all disclosures required by the financial report framework (generally accepted accounting principles).

 The EBPAQC is a voluntary membership organization for firms performing ERISA employee benefit plan audits and was established to promote the quality of employee benefit plan audits.
 The EBPAQC provides members with timely communication of regulatory updates, best practices guidance, technical updates and member to member discussion forums to discuss these matters.

 Membership requirements include designating an audit partner to have firm-wide responsibility for the quality of the firm’s ERISA employee benefit plan audit practice; establishing a program to ensure that all ERISA employee benefit audit plan audit engagement personnel possess current knowledge, appropriate for their level of involvement in the engagement; establishing annual internal inspection procedures that include a review of the firms ERISA employee benefit plan audit practice; establishing policies and procedures specific to the firm's ERISA employee benefit plan audit practice to comply with the applicable professional standards and EBPAQC member requirements.

-Studies by the Department of Labor of employee benefit plan audits show a much smaller deficiency rate in firms that belong to the EBPAQC than those that do not.
+Studies by the DOL of employee benefit plan audits show a much smaller deficiency rate in firms that belong to the EBPAQC than those that do not.
 Given the fiduciary responsibility of the plan sponsor to have a quality audit performed, this becomes a very significant factor to consider.